Wideband LNA Impedance Matching: Pi vs L-Networks

 Understanding What the Pi Is Actually Doing

-The Pi topology is two L-sections back-to-back, sharing the series inductor.
-The source-side shunt cap and the series L form one L-section that transforms 50 Ω up to a virtual intermediate impedance.
-The series L and load-side shunt cap form a second L-section that transforms that intermediate impedance up to 200 Ω.
+Think of the Pi topology as two L-sections sharing a series inductor in the middle.
+The source-side shunt cap and the series L form the first L-section, transforming 50 Ω up to some intermediate impedance.
+Then the series L and the load-side shunt cap form the second L-section, transforming from that intermediate impedance up to the final 200 Ω.

 Going Further: The 3-Section Ladder

-Switch the topology selector to 3-section ladder in the tool, keeping all other inputs the same.
-The synthesizer returns five component values, and the frequency response plot shows S11 below −22 dB from 760 MHz to 1260 MHz.
-The bandwidth improvement is significant, but there is a catch: five components means five parasitic contributors, five tolerance sensitivities, and one more tuning iteration on the bench.
+Switch the topology selector to 3-section ladder in the tool and keep everything else the same.
+The synthesizer returns five component values, and the frequency response plot shows S11 staying below −22 dB from 760 MHz to 1260 MHz.
+That's a massive bandwidth improvement.

 Practical Notes for the Bench